jjeffery/hclconfig/README.md

 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/jjeffery/hclconfig/master/LICENSE.md)
 [![GoReportCard](https://goreportcard.com/badge/github.com/jjeffery/hclconfig)](https://goreportcard.com/report/github.com/jjeffery/hclconfig)

-Package hclconfig is designed to reduce the effort required acquire a configuration file from a cloud-based server program.
+Package hclconfig is designed to reduce the effort required to access a configuration file.

 The main features this package provides are:

-* Download configuration from a HTTP/HTTPS URL, or an S3 URL or a local file.
+* Download configuration via HTTP/HTTPS, from an S3 bucket or from a local file
-* Detect changes in the configuration file.
+* Detect if the configuration file has changed since it was downloaded
-* Provides encryption at rest for confidential information in the configuration file.
+* Provide encryption at rest for confidential information in the configuration file

 This package is designed to work with configuration files that are in [HCL](https://github.com/hashicorp/hcl) format.
 The reason for this choice